GET IN TOUCH

 Income Tax Rates & Allowances

-Personal Allowance - The standard Personal Allowance is £11,500, which is the amount of income you don’t have to pay tax on.
+Personal Allowance - The standard Personal Allowance for 2019/20 is £12,500.
+This is the amount of income you don’t have to pay tax on.

 |Personal Savings Allowance - Basic rate taxpayer||£ 1,000|

 |Personal Savings Allowance - Higher rate taxpayer||£ 500|

 You don’t get a Personal Allowance on taxable income over £125,000.

 Income Tax Rates - applied to the amount of income after deduction of personal allowances.

 |Higher rate||£37,501 - £150,000||40%||32.5%|